brandonhorst/elliptical/README.md

 	remind me to wash the car tomorrow at 8am

-The return value would be a single JSON object that looks like this (presuming that "today" is June 13, 2014):
+The parse output would be a single JSON object contains a `result` property that looks like this (presuming that "today" is June 13, 2014):

 ```javascript
 {